Title IX Grievance Procedure

 Telephone: 847-512-6003

-Processing and Reviewing a Report or Complaint
+Processing and Reviewing a Report

-Reports of alleged sexual harassment will be confidential to the greatest extent practicable, subject to the District’s duty to investigate and maintain an educational program or activity that is productive, respectful, and free of sexual harassment.
+Reports of alleged Title IX Sexual Harassment will be confidential to the greatest extent practicable, subject to the District’s duty to investigate and maintain an educational program or activity that is productive, respectful, and free of sexual harassment.

 Formal Title IX Sexual Harassment Complaint Grievance Process

-The Superintendent or designee shall implement procedures to ensure that all Formal Title IX Sexual Harassment Complaints are processed and reviewed according to a Title IX grievance process that fully complies with 34 C.F.R. §106.45.
+The Title IX Coordinator shall implement the Title IX Grievance Process for all Formal Title IX Sexual Harassment Complaints which process fully complies with the Title IX implementing regulations, at 34 C.F.R. §106.45.
 The District’s grievance process shall, at a minimum:

-2. Require an objective evaluation of all relevant evidence – including both inculpatory and exculpatory evidence – and provide that credibility determinations may not be based on a person’s status as a Complainant, Respondent, or witness.
+3. Require an objective evaluation of all relevant evidence – including both inculpatory and exculpatory evidence – and provide that credibility determinations may not be based on a person’s status as a Complainant, Respondent, or witness.

-3. Require that any individual designated by the District as a Title IX Coordinator, investigator, decision-maker, or any person designated by the District to facilitate an informal resolution process:
+4. Require that any individual designated by the District as a Title IX Coordinator, investigator, decision-maker, or any person designated by the District to facilitate an informal resolution process:

 1. Not have a conflict of interest or bias for or against complainants or respondents generally or an individual Complainant or Respondent.

-2. Receive training on the definition of sexual harassment, the scope of the District’s education program or activity, how to conduct an investigation and grievance process (including hearings, appeals, and informal resolution processes, as applicable), and how to serve impartially.
+2. Receive training on the definition of Title IX sexual harassment, the scope of the District’s education program or activity, how to conduct an investigation and grievance process (including hearings, appeals, and informal resolution processes, as applicable), and how to serve impartially.

-5. Require that any individual designated by the District as a decision-maker receive training on issues of relevance of questions and evidence, including when questions and evidence about the Complainant’s sexual predisposition or prior sexual behavior are not relevant.
+4. Require that any individual designated by the District as a decision-maker receive training on issues of relevance of questions and evidence, including when questions and evidence about the Complainant’s sexual predisposition or prior sexual behavior are not relevant.

-6. Include a presumption that the Respondent is not responsible for the alleged conduct until a determination regarding responsibility is made at the conclusion of the grievance process.
+5. Include a presumption that the Respondent is not responsible for the alleged conduct until a determination regarding responsibility is made at the conclusion of the grievance process.

-7. Include reasonably prompt timeframes for conclusion of the grievance process.
+6. Include reasonably prompt timeframes for conclusion of the grievance process.

-8. Describe the range of possible disciplinary sanctions and remedies the District may implement following any determination of responsibility.
+7. Describe the range of possible disciplinary sanctions and remedies the District may implement following any determination of responsibility.

-9. Base all decisions upon the preponderance of evidence standard.
+8. Base all decisions upon the preponderance of evidence standard.

-10. Include the procedures and permissible bases for the Complainant and Respondent to appeal.
+9. Include the procedures and permissible bases for the Complainant and Respondent to appeal.

-11. Describe the range of supportive measures available to Complainants and Respondents.
+10. Describe the range of supportive measures available to Complainants and Respondents.

-12. Not require, allow, rely upon, or otherwise use questions or evidence that constitute, or seek disclosure of, information protected under a legally recognized privilege, unless the person holding such privilege has waived the privilege.
+11. Not require, allow, rely upon, or otherwise use questions or evidence that constitute, or seek disclosure of, information protected under a legally recognized privilege, unless the person holding such privilege has waived the privilege.

 Enforcement